 HWM 780: Best Practices and Emerging Issues in Wellness

 In this course, students will study emerging trends, innovations, and best practices in the health and wellness industry with an emphasis on preventative healthcare.
 Students will investigate major health challenges, programs, and policies to determine the influence of social, economic, multicultural, and global pressures on successful wellness practices.

-Prerequisites: HWM 700: Contemporary Health and Wellness Perspectives, HWM 705: Strategic Management for Wellness Managers, HWM 715: Persuasion Skills for Wellness Managers, HWM 720: Exercise and Nutrition in Health and Disease, HWM 730: Biopsychosocial Aspects of Health, and HWM 740: Health Systems and Policy for Wellness Managers
+Prerequisites: HWM 700: Contemporary Health and Wellness Perspectives, HWM 705: Strategic Management for Wellness Managers, HWM 710: Research Methods for Wellness Programs, HWM 720: Exercise and Nutrition in Health and Disease, and HWM 730: Biopsychosocial Aspects of Health

 HWM 790: Health and Wellness Management Capstone Course

 This course provides a cohesive experience designed to synthesize and apply information from the Master of Science in Health and Wellness Management curriculum.
 Students will complete an individual capstone experience that demonstrates thorough understanding of the knowledge, skills, and disposition necessary to be a successful health and wellness manager.